Cammell Laird: Formation from merger of Laird Company and Cammell & Co.

 The Laird Company was founded by William Laird, who had established the Birkenhead Iron Works in 1824.
 When he was joined by his son, John Laird in 1828, their first ship was an iron barge.
 John realised that the techniques of making boilers could be applied to making ships.
 The company soon became pre-eminent in the manufacture of iron ships and also made major advances in propulsion.
 In 1860, John Laird was joined in the business by his three sons, renaming the company John Laird, Sons & Co.
 The sons continued the business after their father's death in 1874 as Laird Brothers.

-Johnson Cammell & Co. was founded by Charles Cammell and Henry and Thomas Johnson: it made, amongst many other metal products, iron wheels and rails for Britain's railways and was based in Sheffield.
+Johnson, Cammell & Co., later Charles Cammell & Co., was founded by Charles Cammell and Henry and Thomas Johnson: it made, amongst many other metal products, iron wheels and rails for Britain's railways and was based in Sheffield.